-The Conservation and Demand Management 5-year report is intended to build upon DC’s sustainability platform, Living Green, and act as our Energy Conservation and Demand Management Report submission, meeting the Ontario Ministry of Energy’s requirements under the Green Energy Act 2009 (Ontario Regulation 397/11).
+The Conservation and Demand Management plan is intended to build upon DC’s sustainability platform, Living Green, and act as our Energy Conservation and Demand Management Report submission, meeting the Ontario Ministry of Energy’s requirements under the Green Energy Act 2009 (Ontario Regulation 397/11).
 This report highlights our current energy consumption patterns, provides targets for energy reduction and identifies key areas of focus to drive energy savings.
 DC is committed to meeting the targets identified within this CDM and we will continue to be proactive with energy conservation.

 Solar panels: DC expanded the Whitby campus in 2009 to build capacity.
 The 20,000-square-foot expansion allowed for 350 solar panels to be installed.
 The photovoltaic cells provide clean energy back to the grid with a combined capacity of 72 kilowatts of electricity.

 Wind turbines: Six Cleanfield Energy V3.5 vertical axis wind turbines are installed on the roof of the main building along the southern wall of our Whitby campus.
 The turbines begin spinning and generating energy at a minimum wind speed of 16.2 km/h.
 Minimal speeds are capable of generating 3.5 kW of power each and 18 kW at speeds of approximately 52.2 km/h.
 The turbines are utilized as a learning tool for students in the Renewable Energy Technician program.
 The energy generated is captured and sold back to the grid at a premium rate offered by the Ontario PowerAuthority’s Feed-in-Tariff.

 White roofs: The Whitby campus expansion also features a white roof that reflects sunlight rather than absorbing it.
 With the white roof, the building uses less air conditioning in summer, making it more cost-efficient.